 What steps can be taken to prevent pst file corruption?

 - Do not exceed the size of the PST file.
 PST files are delicate and they can easily get corrupt if they have a larger size or if they are bloated.
 Even if your MS Outlook version supports up to 50 GB data in the PST file, then also you should keep your PST file up to 10 GB only for any data loss.
 Moreover, the scanning and processing of operations with small PST files are faster than the larger ones which is one of the major reasons why one should create several small PST files.

 - For the older versions of PST files.
 The 2002 and before version of MS Outlook have a memory storage limit of 2 GB.
 One will start facing several problems as soon as the memory of the PST files reaches up to 2 GB and it is therefore suggested to keep the average size of the older version PST files up to 1.5 GB.

-- Storing your PST file on server or network drive can cause corruption.
+- Storing your PST file on the server or a network drive can cause corruption.
 PST files are meant to be saved on computers.
-Data loss and corruption can be prevented if the PST files are not shared on the network drive or server, as they cannot handle such dense PST files and moreover access by multiple users will increases the chances of getting corrupted PST files.
+Data loss and corruption can be prevented if the PST files are not shared on the network drive or server, as they cannot handle such dense PST files, and moreover access by multiple users will increase the chances of getting corrupted PST files.

 - Create backups.
 It is a good practice to always create a backup of your PST files in a period manner.
 This will ensure that your data is safe even if the PST files are corrupt.

 It is always said that “Prevention is better than cure”, so keep these things in mind and prevent your .pst files from getting corrupted and the loss of your data too.